jiangfengming/spa-history/README.md

 # spa-history

-A HTML5 history routing library for single-page application.
+A HTML5 history library for single-page application.

 ## Constructor